mtamvada-zs/Import-App-Segment-from3rdparties/README.md

 1. Vulnerabilities.csv \- Vulnerability Management \-\> vulnerabilities \-\> vulnerability
 1. Ports.csv \- Vulnerability Management \-\> Assets \-\> Ports/Services

+* **Infoblox Data: Infoblox_Data.csv**
+  * Version: 9.0.3
+  * License: NIOS, Grid
+  * The data was obtained by performing a Infoblox ‘IP Discovery scan’ in the lab.
+It includes information such as Host, OS, MAC Address, etc,.
+  * The data is obtained after performing a IP discovery scan on the grid: Data Management -> IPAM -> Network

 **Data Preparation**

 Tenable Data \- No changes needed.
 The data obtained from Nessus scan 10.5.7 can be directly used with the tool.